 IT16 Training Options

-- IT16 - User-related Risk ensures users are aware of security threats and behavior that makes them vulnerable, and capable of performing information security-related roles.
+IT16 ensures users are aware of security threats and behavior that makes them vulnerable, and capable of performing information security-related roles.
+Please review the following control requirements for training specifics:

-- IT16.1 - Information Security And Privacy Awareness states all users must participate in a minimum of one hour per year of information security and privacy awareness programs.
+- IT16.1.1 Information security and privacy awareness - all users of university networks or institutional data participate in a minimum of one hour of university-approved information security and privacy awareness activities annually.

 IDP Annual Training